sandxxax/LDPTrace-implementation/README.md

 ## Acknowledgement

-Any scientific publications that use the datasets/codes of the above specified paper should cite the paper as per the reference:
+Any scientific publications that use the datasets/codes of the above specified paper should cite the original paper as per the reference:

 ```
 @inproceedings{LDPTrace,